pp143d6a52.jpg

 Jackson Family

+I am still working on our JACKSON family.
+I have the theory that JOSEPH JACKSON & ANN JARVIS were perhaps the parents of Joseph Jackson who married Nancy Carroll.
+Our Jackson’s were certainly in Fauquier County, Virginia, at one time.
 Thomas Davis Jackson, “T.D.” was my mother’s grandfather.
 He was the son of Granville T. Jackson and Martha Jane Davis of Ninety-Six, South Carolina.
 I am still researching many of these families.
-Granville was born in Tennessee, and here are the bits and pieces about his family that we know so far:

 JOSEPH JACKSON born about 1750 - died 25 May 1818 in Fauquier County, Virginia.
 He married Anne “Nancy” Sanford CARROLL, daughter of Demse (Dempsey) James Carroll and Frances Sanford.
 Joseph and Nancy had the following children: